hongfeiqianli/gitskills/README.md

 git is the best

-reating a new branch is quick AND simple.
+Creating a new branch is quick & simple.